 You are 8 weeks into tirzepatide and the nausea is fading, but you want to know what lies ahead at month 6, month 12, and beyond.
 Most tirzepatide side effects peak during weeks 1 to 8 and resolve by week 12.
-In the 72-week SURMOUNT-1 trial of 2,539 participants, GI side effects (nausea, diarrhea, vomiting) were the most common, occurring in 39 to 49% of participants depending on dose.
+In the 72-week SURMOUNT-1 trial of 2,539 participants, GI side effects (nausea, diarrhea, vomiting) occurred in 39 to 49% of participants depending on dose.
 Serious events remained rare: gallbladder disease 1 to 3%, pancreatitis below 0.2%, thyroid C-cell tumors observed only in rodents (Jastreboff et al., NEJM, 2022).
 The FAERS database (65,974 real-world reports from 2022 to 2025) confirms the clinical trial safety profile (Healthcare, 2025).

 | Side Effect | Incidence (72 wk) | Peak Timing | Resolution | Severity |